A few years ago, while I was at a family celebration, several people mentioned memory concerns to me.

 A Fifth Type of Medication That Affects Brain Function

-Opiate pain medications.
-Unlike the other drugs mentioned above, opiates (other than tramadol) are not on the Beer’s list of medications that older adults should avoid.
+Opioid pain medications.
+Unlike the other drugs mentioned above, opioids (other than tramadol and meperidine) are not on the Beer’s list of medications that older adults should avoid.
 That said, they do seem to dampen thinking abilities a bit, even in long-term users.
 (With time and regular use, people develop tolerance so they are less drowsy, but seems there can still be an effect on thinking.)
-As far as I know, opiates are not thought to accelerate long-term cognitive decline.
+As far as I know, opioids are not thought to accelerate long-term cognitive decline.

 - Commonly prescribed opiates include hydrocodone, oxycodone, morphine, codeine, methadone, hydromorphone, and fentanyl.
 (Brand names depend on the formulation and on whether the drug is mixed with acetaminophen.)